victoriacheng15/my-hashnode-blogs/ckzsvrn8u0631fes19xet2tpt.md

 To snap the window to a specific area

 - Press `shift` + click the window app
-- The screen will show a dark color area with a number
+- The screen will show a dark colour area with a number
 - Drag the app to the area you want

 You also can snap more than one app to the same area.
 You can switch windows by pressing` win + PgUp/PgDn`. *This is a new shortcut that I learned today!* 😲